 Dogs of this size will require somewhere between 1800 to 2200 calories to maintain their healthy weight.
 If you feed your pup a quality kibble, which is typically the veterinarian recommended diet, you'll likely be feeding him 3 to 4 ½ cups of kibble per day to reach his calorie needs.

 Remember that your dog's weight is not the be all, end all.
 Some dogs can be underweight, and some may be obese.
 If your dog's weight does not fall into a healthy range, as suggested by your vet, you'll need to adjust his caloric intake so he can either gain or lose weight.

-Talk to your vet to learn more about determining your dog’s healthy weight and the best diet for him.
-Your vet will take your dog’s age, activity level, past medical history and his diet into consideration.
+Talk to your vet to learn more about determining your dog's healthy weight and the best diet for him.
+Your vet will take your dog's age, activity level, past medical history, and diet into consideration.
 They will be able to give you their opinion on the best dog food for Dobermans.